Skip to Content

 4. I can include lots of different vegetables and everyone will happily eat them.

-You want to make sure that your kids can open whatever containers you pack their lunches in.
+Before I dive into sharing my favorite gear that will help to make lunch packing easier, I want to recommend that you make sure that your kids can open (and close) whatever containers you pack their lunches in.

 Why?
 Because when kids are little (pre-school and early elementary), not only are they easily distracted by all that is around them, but they are also still developing some of the fine motor skills that are necessary for opening (and closing) lunch containers.
-And, while teachers or lunch aids may be available to help, chances are your kids will lose precious minutes when they could be eating waiting for said help.
+And, while teachers or lunch aids may be available to help, chances are your kids will lose precious minutes waiting for a helping hand when they could be eating.
 Therefore, the more self-sufficient they can be, the better.

 So, before you take the tags off of any new lunch-packing gear, make sure your kiddos can open (and close!) them with ease.